 26+ Haunted Houses & Scary Ghost Tours in Kansas City: Updated for 2023

-With Halloween around the corner haunted houses, ghost tours & special Halloween events are full of scares and thrills.
+With Halloween around the corner, KC’s haunted houses, ghost tours & special Halloween events are full of scares and thrills.
 While not all the scary entertainment is suitable for small children, you can find spooky things to do with your older kiddos around town…

 So sit back, turn on a light, and get ready to be scared at these haunted houses near me!